james-bowman/slack/README.md

 slack.EventProcessor(conn, replier, nil)
 ```

-The above snippet of code connects to the Slack RTM API over a web socket and starts listening for all messages directed specifically at the user account used to connect to slack (either a direct message or a message in a channel preceded by @<username>: ).
+The above snippet of code connects to the Slack RTM API over a web socket and starts listening for all messages directed specifically at the user account used to connect to slack (either a direct message or a message in a channel preceded by '@_username_:' ).
 It will then echo the same message back to Slack.

 To also process messages not directed specifically at the connected user, a similar function can be passed as the third parameter to the EventProcessor method (either in addition to or instead of the second parameter).